PHARM

 My time at Ngee Ann Polytechnic, pursuing the Diploma in Pharmaceutical Science, has been an incredible journey of growth and learning.
 The course provided me with a strong foundation in clinical knowledge and helped me develop essential interpersonal skills—both of which are crucial in the healthcare profession.
 I’m especially grateful to the lecturers, who were always so supportive and went the extra mile to make sure we understood and kept up.
 Their dedication made a big difference in my learning experience.
 In addition, serving as President of the Ngee Ann Ultimate Frisbee Club allowed me to build my leadership and organisational abilities, as I led my team through various competitions and milestones.
 These experiences not only shaped me personally and professionally but also played a key role in preparing me for the next step of my journey— Yong Loo Lin School.

 From learning how medications work and applying that knowledge in in real-life projects, my time in Pharmaceutical Science showed me that science is ultimately about people.
-A research project on herbal drug discovery, guided by Ms Sumita showed me how science could directly benefit others.
-Her mentorship deepened my appreciation for pharmacology and affirmed my decision to study medicine.
+A research project on herbal drug discovery showed me how science could directly benefit others.
+Studying pharmacology affirmed my decision to study medicine.

-As the Vice President of the Red Cross Youth chapter, I got to organize community service events such as first-aid workshops for migrant workers.
-Witnessing how a commitment to service can not only improve lives but empower marginalised segments of our society also to foster a stronger sense of community resilience.
+As the Vice President of the Red Cross Youth chapter, I organized community service events such as first-aid workshops for migrant workers.
 This opened my eyes to the bigger picture of humanitarian work, much like medicine and deepened my commitment to serving others.

 When I first entered Ngee Ann Polytechnic in Year 1, I was filled with uncertainty and knew so little about the field.
 However, looking back, I do not regret this journey and it has become the perfect foundation for pursuing Pharmacy at NUS.
 Through the patient guidance from my lecturers and well-structured modules, I gradually built confidence and discovered my passion for the field.
 Beyond academics, my internship at Raffles Hospital gave me real clinical exposure, and group projects and CCAs gave me opportunities to learn how to communicate in multidisciplinary settings.
 As I finish up my journey at Ngee Ann Polytechnic, I carry forward not just the knowledge, but the determination and skills needed to thrive at NUS Pharmacy.